chaitanyakasaraneni/xai-gpt-integration/README.md

 # Explaining GPT Predictions

-This is an example `python-flask` app that uses `LIME` algorithm to explain predictions from GPT API
+This is an example `python-flask` app that uses `LIME` algorithm to explain predictions from GPT API.

+**NOTE:** This repo is sill a work in progress

 ### Folder Structure